ISISComputingGroup/ibex_developers_manual/Adding-new-modules-via-Git.md

     git add .gitmodules
     git commit -m "Add danfysikMps8000 submodule"
     ````
-1. Next make sure that the whole thing builds from the support level.
+1. Next make sure that the whole thing builds from the support level (this will only work for a vendor branch).
     ````
     cd ..\EPICS\support
     make danfysikMps8000